benswift/Mini-Conf/media/README.md

 ## TODO

-- [ ] pull the actual artist & title of the piece (from `papers.csv`) rather
-      than the current "artist"/"title" placeholders

 - [ ] make it automatically create the `media/{processed,titlecard}` folders if
       they don't exist (because it currently bails out opaquely, which isn't a great look)